Hybrid Quantum-Classical Algorithm For Robust Optimization via Stochastic-Gradient Online Learning: Introduction

 \subsection{Our results}

-In this work, we are interested in providing a quantum speedup for robust optimization in the online and oracle setting of Ben-Tal \emph{et al.}~\cite{Ben-Tal2015a}.
+In this work, we are interested in providing a quantum speedup for robust optimization in the online and oracle setting of \cite{Ben-Tal2015a}.
+We stay close to the near-optimal classical framework of Ben-Tal \emph{et al.} to show possible theoretical advantages.
+The near-optimal setting of this algorithm makes ``dequantization" hard as to our knowledge, no asymptotically better algorithm exists.
 To this end, we formally specify the input model which allows us to consider the total time complexity of the algorithm.
-Similar to the original work, we assume oracles $\mathcal{O}_\nabla$ and $\mathcal{O}_{\mathcal{P}}$ for computing the entries of the subgradient $(\nabla_u f_i(x,u_i))_j$ and performing the projection onto $\mathcal{U}$, respectively.
-We rephrase and generalize the classical algorithm of Ben-Tal \emph{et al.}~\cite{Ben-Tal2015a} in two ways: (i) we encompass the subgradients computation via a stochastic subgradient oracle $\mathcal{O}_g$ that outputs random vectors $g_1,\dots,g_m$ whose expectation values are proportional to the true subgradients $\nabla_u f_1(x,u),\dots,\nabla_u f_m(x,u)$.
-In their original work, Ben-Tal \emph{et al.}~\cite{Ben-Tal2015a} construct the oracle $\mathcal{O}_g$ simply by exactly computing the subgradients entry-wise using $\mathcal{O}_\nabla$; (ii) we use a \emph{stochastic}-(sub)gradient-descent update rule using the random vectors $g_1,\dots,g_m$.
+We assume access to a quantum oracle $\mathcal{Q}_\nabla$ for computing the entries of the subgradient $(\nabla_u f_i(x,u_i))_j$ in superposition (\cite{Ben-Tal2015a} assume access to a classical oracle $\mathcal{O}_\nabla$ for computing the subgradients) and a classical oracle $\mathcal{O}_{\mathcal{P}}$ for performing the projection onto $\mathcal{U}$.
+We rephrase and generalize the classical algorithm of \cite{Ben-Tal2015a} in two ways: (i) we encompass the subgradients computation via a stochastic subgradient oracle $\mathcal{O}_g$ that outputs random vectors $g_1,\dots,g_m$ whose expectation values are proportional to the true subgradients $\nabla_u f_1(x,u),\dots,\nabla_u f_m(x,u)$.
+In their original work, \cite{Ben-Tal2015a} construct the oracle $\mathcal{O}_g$ simply by exactly computing the subgradients entry-wise using $\mathcal{O}_\nabla$; (ii) we use a \emph{stochastic}-(sub)gradient-descent update rule using the random vectors $g_1,\dots,g_m$.
 Adapting guarantees from online stochastic (sub)gradient descent, we show that the guarantees of the algorithm hold also for a large range of stochastic subgradients.
-We then propose a quantum sampling-based robust optimization meta-algorithm for approximately solving the robust problem by constructing an oracle $\mathcal{O}_g$ that requires less calls to the subgradient oracle $\mathcal{O}_\nabla$ if good bounds for the subgradients' $\ell_1$-norm are known.
+We then propose a hybrid quantum-classical robust optimization meta-algorithm for approximately solving the robust problem that requires less calls to the quantum subgradient oracle $\mathcal{Q}_\nabla$ compared to the number of calls to the classical oracle $\mathcal{O}_{\nabla}$ from \cite{Ben-Tal2015a} if good bounds for the subgradients' $\ell_1$-norm are known\footnote{This happens when, e.g., the constraint functions $f_i(x, u_i)$ are known to be $L$-Lipschitz in $u_i$ $\forall i\in [m]$.
+In this case, every subgradient has $\ell_1$-norm $L$.
+Such a situation is common in models like Lasso and ReLU \citep{meng2024lipschitz, geoffrey2020robust, chen2020semialgebraic}.
+In many applications, the Lipschitz constant is known and can be computed analytically~\citep{avant2023analytical, bhowmick2021lipbab}.}.
 As a byproduct of such construction, the number of calls to the projection oracle $\mathcal{O}_\mathcal{P}$ is also reduced.
-The main idea behind our quantum algorithm is to construct an $\ell_1$-sampled stochastic subgradient by measuring the quantum state
+The main idea behind our algorithm is to construct an $\ell_1$-sampled stochastic subgradient by measuring the quantum state